How to check your artwork for print

 Your metallic ink design needs to be spot color pink, labeled as either “Gold” or “Silver”.
 We recommend removing the metallic ink design from your print file and only having it on your metallic ink file.

-Spot Color / Pantone
+Spot Colour / Pantone

 Pantone printing has a unique set of artwork requirements for printing.
 The area you want to print as Pantone must be set up as a spot color with your Pantone reference as its name.
 Our printers will print the color that matches this reference number so make sure it matches your artwork design.

-What Happens During The Proofing Stage?
+What Happens During the Proofing Stage?

 For each order placed through Aura Print, you’ll be given the option to receive a digital proof from a member of the design team.
 As part of this digital proof, our team will check your artwork files to determine whether they have met the required artwork guidelines for printing.
-If anything seems amiss, we will be in touch with you with our recommended changes to get your files just right.
+If anything seems amiss, we will get in touch with you with our recommended changes to get your files just right.